AminAliari/assimp/Readme.md

-This a fork by Amin Aliari to work with Premake5
+This a to work with Premake5

 ==================================
 Open Asset Import Library (assimp)